Not All Edges are Equally Robust: Evaluating the Robustness of Ranking-Based Federated Learning: Additional Details on Experimental Setup

 \subsection{Evaluated Defenses and Settings}

-\textbf {Krum} \cite{blanchard2017machine} selects one local update that is close to its $U - m - 2$ neighboring update in Euclidean distance as the global model; here, $m$ is an upper bound on the number of malicious clients and U is the number of clients selected for the current training.
+\textbf {Krum / Multi-Krum} \cite{blanchard2017machine} selects one or more local updates that are close to its $U - m - 2$ neighboring update in Euclidean distance as the global model; here, $m$ is an upper bound on the number of malicious clients and U is the number of clients selected for the current training.

-\textbf {Multi-Krum}~\cite{blanchard2017machine} is based on Krum to select $c$ updates such that $U-c>2m+2$, and then average the selected c updates as the global.

 \textbf {Adaptive federated average (AFA)} \cite{munoz2019byzantine} compares the cosine similarity between each user update and a benign gradient and discards the gradients whose similarities are out of a range; this range is a simple function of the mean, median, and standard deviation of the similarities.